hardeep/obsidian/Puro.md

 * If it doens't talk to Xero
 	* Sales $ per month
 	* Cost of good sold per month
 * Stock adjustments
 	* Finished product destroyed that didn't sell
+* Year end report
+	* Destruction of packaged product
+	*